-The mission of the Research Division of Technoscience Studies is to expand and transform theoretical and practical knowledge bases of technology research & development & innovation.
+The mission of the Research Division of Technoscience Studies is to expand and transform the theoretical and practical knowledge bases of technology research, development and innovation.

-One of the aims of Technoscience Studies is to develop complex knowledges about ICT including media technologies as reality-producing technologies as well as the transformations that follow in its wake.
+One of the key aims of Technoscience Studies is to develop complex knowledges about Information and Communication Technology (ICT), including media technologies as reality-producing technologies as well as the transformations that follow in its wake.
 The researchers create theoretical bases and practices for developmental processes in ICT-related fields as well as in the context of innovation systems.

-The Research Division of Technoscience studies includes four profile areas namely
+The Research Division of Technoscience Studies focuses on four main profile areas: